See answer

 • Engaging in sexual intercourse

-Although a doctor may diagnose coccydynia based only on your reported symptoms, they may also rely on an MRI, a CT scan, and X-ray imaging to identify fractures, torn ligaments, cysts, or other visible causes of your pain.
+Although a doctor may diagnose coccydynia based only on your reported symptoms, they may also rely on an MRI, a CT scan, and X-ray imaging to look for fractures, torn ligaments, cysts, or other visible causes of your pain.

 Common Causes of Tailbone Pain

 Tailbone pain can have many origins.
-External trauma, such as a fall that causes fracture, dislocation, or bruising, is a common explanation for coccyx pain.
-Internal trauma can be caused by intense childbirth or sitting on a hard or narrow surface, like a bicycle seat, for a long time.
+A fall that causes fracture, dislocation, or bruising is a common explanation for coccyx pain.
+Intense childbirth or sitting on a hard or narrow surface, like a bicycle seat, for a long time can also cause this pain.

 • Female